BScheliga/Portfolio-assessement/README.md

 ## Abstract

 This is RMarkdown script allow you to assess the performance, dividend yield as well as the sector and market distribution of your stock portfolio.
-I created this script as a pet project, because my broker does not offer this kind of visualisation for my portfolio and I am tired using excels for it.
+I created this script as a pet project because my broker does not offer this kind of visualisation for my portfolio and I am tired using excels for it.

-I try do make the script as generic as possible to increase the accessiblity for other users.
+I try do make the script as generic as possible to increase the accessibility for other users.

 ## Notes
-- currently the script is hard coded to retrieve historical stock records for stocks traded at the London stock exchange using the surfix "*.L*" after the *EPIC* in the *getSymbol()*-funtion.
-Without the surfix, *getSymbol()* would retrieve historical stock records for companies listed under used EPICs at the american stock exchange (Note:*not sure exhange.
+- currently the script is hard coded to retrieve historical stock records for stocks traded at the London stock exchange using the suffix "*.L*" after the *EPIC* in the *getSymbol()*-function.
+Without the suffix, *getSymbol()* would retrieve historical stock records for companies listed under used EPICs at the American stock exchange (Note:*not sure exchange.
 I don't really care, as it is not relevant for me at the moment*)

 ### Known issues
 - some historical stock records are in GB pence and other in GBP.
-Generally they should be in GB pence.
-However, if the plot look funny and don't add up.
+Generally, they should be in GB pence.
+However, if the plot looks funny and don't add up.
 It is worth investigating the historical stock records.

 ### Planned changes
-- make changing the stock exchange surfix for retrieving historical stock records (**getSymbol()**) more accessible
+- make changing the stock exchange suffix for retrieving historical stock records (**getSymbol()**) more accessible
 - use here-package

 ## Where to the time series data comes from?

-Using quantmod

-The historical stock records based in the EPIC from [https://www.alphavantage.co/](https://www.alphavantage.co/).
+The core R library in this script is [quantmod](https://cran.r-project.org/web/packages/quantmod/quantmod.pdf), it allows you to pull the historical stock records from various sources.
+Quantmod requires the EPIC of a stock and a suffix (e.g. ".L" for London stock change) to pull the data.
+I once [https://www.alphavantage.co/](https://www.alphavantage.co/) as a data supplier.
+Some data for [yahoo finance](https://uk.finance.yahoo.com/) would need more hands-on interrogation and cleaning.
 The usage of Alpha Vantage requires an API-key, which can be requested here [https://www.alphavantage.co/support/#api-key](https://www.alphavantage.co/support/#api-key)

 ## How to use it?

+Install 1.
+R, 2.
+RStudio and then install all required packages (libraries) inside RStudio

 ### Warning & Disclaimer
-1. Make sure you are not **accidentally and unintentionally** uploading trading action history to github when cloning and using this script.
+1. Make sure you are not **accidentally and unintentionally** uploading your trading action history to GitHub when cloning and using this script.
-2. I think it is working corr
+2. It **does not** give you financial advise
 ### API-key
 ### Change stock exchange from London to some other place?

-You could try to use [https://uk.finance.yahoo.com/](https://uk.finance.yahoo.com/) to identify the correct surfix after the EPIC and change the code in the script accordingly.
+You could try to use [https://uk.finance.yahoo.com/](https://uk.finance.yahoo.com/) to identify the correct suffix after the EPIC and change the code in the script accordingly.

 ### Input files
-The script need two inputs file in .csv-format.
+The script needs two inputs file in .csv-format.
 1) a file that details the **trading action history** of the portfolio, that you would like to assess.
 2) A file that details the **dividend pay out history**.
+Both files [ETF_Share.csv](https://github.com/BScheliga/Portfolio-assessement/blob/main/ETF_Share.csv) and [dividend.csv](https://github.com/BScheliga/Portfolio-assessement/blob/main/dividend.csv) are in the repository with the example data below.

 #### 1) ETF and Share trading action history
 Filename: ETF_Share.csv